Board approves $9 million for five wrongly convicted men

 The wrongly convicted men who were granted compensation in eight installments are: Jerome Lamont Johnson with a total of $2,322,032; Lamar Johnson with a total of $953,672; and Clarence Shipley with a total of $2,102,792.

-Two weeks ago, Treasurer Nancy Kopp and Franchot urged Hogan to expedite the process.
+Two weeks ago, Treasurer Nancy Kopp and Comptroller Peter Franchot urged Hogan to expedite the process.

 “This payment of several million dollars is, in fact, a very small token of the heartfelt apologies of the state and all of our citizens to five people,” Kopp said Wednesday.